vbsreenu/SimpleSequenceRepeats/README.md

 # Simple Sequence Repeats

 Simple sequence repeats (SSRs) AKA microsatelites are short repetitive sequences of motif length 1-6 (or upto 10) nucleotides.
-They are present everywhere in nearly genome.
+They are present everywhere in nearly all the genomes.

 This program finds SSRs in a fasta file with nucleotide sequences.